-Russian Tankers Smuggled Oil To N. Korea But Trump Calls Out China, Fake News Reaches Proposal for U.N.
+Russian Tankers Allegedly Smuggled Oil To N. Korea, But Trump Calls Out China

 Russian tankers have reportedly transferred oil to North Korea on at least three occasions over the past months.
-According to an exclusive report from Reuters, Russia used their ships to ship the cargoes.
+According to an exclusive report from Reuters, Russia used their ships to deliver the cargoes.

-The sources were two senior Western European securities and they have confirmed the oil smuggling.
-On the other hand, U.S. President Donald Trump is blaming China for the event.
+Two senior Western European security insiders, acting as sources for the media outlet, have confirmed the oil smuggling allegedly conducted by Russia.
+However, U.S. President Donald Trump is blaming China for the event.

 The uncalled mention of China may spark another turbulence between the two countries, but the oil smuggling may be bigger than Trump himself.
 According to NBC News, Russia’s import is already a breach of U.N. sanctions on North Korea.